youngstone/Hunting4Patents/README.md

 We are in a world of inventions.
 Making inventions and making use of the inventions are key to a company's success.

-US patent law grants the patent owner exclusive rights of the invention of 20 years.
+US patent law grants the patent owner exclusive rights of the invention for 20 years.
 By granting the right to produce a new product without fear of competition, patents provide incentive for companies or individuals to continue developing innovative new products or services.

 One example is that pharmaceutical companies spend large sums on research and development and patents are essential to earning a profit.

-On ther other hand, if you own a business and you want to make use of others' patents for your business, you may want to find a way to identify those patents that (1) are related to your business, (2) valuable, for example in terms of popularity, and (3) are like to expire soon.
+On ther other hand, if you own a business and you want to make use of others' patents for your business, you may want to find a way to identify those patents that (1) are related to your business, (2) valuable, for example in terms of popularity in the field, and (3) are likely to expire soon.

 Therefore, the goal of this project to build a tool that calculates the metrics for these 3 needs and makes the best recommendations.